 One of the increasing causes of neck pain is prolonged computer use.
-Today’s society is highly focused around technology, which has seen a high increase in desk-bound work.
-We spend most of our time looking down, whether that is using our phones, playing a computer game, watching television or studying.
+Today’s society is highly focused on technology, which has seen a high increase in desk-bound work.
+We spend most of our time looking down, whether that is using our phones, playing a computer game, watching television, or studying.
 How many hours a day do you spend looking up?

 Neck supports can be used in the treatment of neck pain and related conditions.
 Neck braces and soft collars are designed to provide support and to help carry the weight of the head; this relieves strain on the neck muscles.
 A soft collar can also be helpful during an episode of neck pain due to a whiplash injury.

 Whiplash injuries most often occur following a car accident when the vehicle decelerates rapidly.
 This causes the head to move forward very quickly in relation to the body.
 This can stretch the muscle and ligament tissue at the back of the neck, which causes pain and stiffness.
 Neck support is excellent at reducing stress on the ligaments and muscle tissue.

 The severity of your injury will determine the treatment methods afforded to you, which is why a professional diagnosis is essential.
 Following trauma paramedics will offer neck support to minimize the risk of further injury being caused by a full x-ray or scan can help diagnose the extent of the injury.
 For less severe conditions such as stiffness or through wear and tear a neck collar may be used which offers comfort as well as restricting movement.

 DISEASE PRODUCT MATRIX - Cervical Aids